ASNA/SunFarm/docs/navigation-menu.md

 ASP.NET Web Pages are described by the *[Razor Page](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-5.0&tabs=visual-studio)* syntax, which extends HTML.

-ASNA Monarch Nomad&reg; provides *TagHelpers* to represent DDS equivalent artifacts.
+ASNA Monarch&reg; Base assembly provides *TagHelpers* to represent DDS equivalent artifacts.

 The *TagHelper* that controls the *Active* Functions keys that will be part of the *File* Navigation Menu is: